ajrahkun/ajrahhh-web/README.md

 # Jraa UI

-**Jraa UI** is a modern front-end project designed to create an **interactive and responsive user interface**.
+**Jraa UI** is a simple and minimalist front-end web project.
-It features **donation modal pop-ups**, responsive layouts, and a clean folder structure for easy maintenance.
+It is lightweight, easy to use, and focuses on a clean and straightforward user interface.

 ---

 ## Preview

 ![Jraa UI Screenshot](https://ajrahhh.my.id/assets/image/ui.png)
-*Screenshot of the Jraa UI showing the donation modal with QRIS and payment options.*
+*Clean and minimalist interface of Jraa UI.*

 ---

 ## Features

-- **Responsive Layout**
-  Optimized for **mobile, tablet, and desktop** screens.

-- **Donation Modal Pop-up**
-  Supports QRIS, Dana, Gopay, and Pulsa payment methods.

-- **Organized Folder Structure**
-  Separate folders for CSS, JS, images, fonts, and components.

-- **Custom Fonts**
-  Local fonts like SF Pro for consistent UI appearance.
+- **Simple and Minimalist**
+  The web is clean and straightforward, without too many effects or elements.

-- **Easy to Extend**
+- **Lightweight**
-  Modular components for reusability and quick updates.
+  Optimized to load fast and run smoothly in your browser.

 ---